1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 Step 4: Integrate the wrapper with the ad server (ad server setup).
 We have already covered the wrapper and ad server integration process here.

-Step 5: Voila!
+Step 5: Voila.
 Test the setup and take it live.

 Testing the Header Bidding Setup

-Weak partners should be spotted and removed, strong partners should be added and observed.
-In a nutshell, you have to make sure that the setup is operating at its optimal capacity.
+Weak partners should be spotted and removed; strong partners should be added and observed.
+In a nutshell, you must ensure the setup operates at its optimal capacity.
 Here are some tools to help you with the testing of your header bidding setup:

-• Google Publisher Console: It is a debugging tool offered by Google.
+- Google Publisher Console: It is a debugging tool offered by Google.
 You need to use the GPT tag to leverage it.
 Its main purpose is to improve the quality and performance of your ads.
 It can be accessed in multiple ways.
 Here is a complete guide for using the Publisher Console.

-• Publisher Ads Audit for Lighthouse: It is another tool by Google.
+- Publisher Ads Audit for Lighthouse: It is another tool by Google.
 You can use it for auditing your ads.
 It will provide you with various suggestions to improve the ad speed on your page.
 Here is a complete guide to Publisher Ad Audit.

 Want to do a thorough review?
 Then, here’s how to test your header bidding setup completely.